CATH-summer-2017/django_CATH/README.md

 If for whatever reason this fails, you may try `apt insatll python-django` but please do check the Django version is higher than 1.8.
 Or you can download .whl from [Django-1.11.4-py2.py3-none-any.whl](https://pypi.python.org/packages/fc/fb/01e0084061c50f1160c2db5565ff1c3d8d76f2a76f67cd282835ee64e04a/Django-1.11.4-py2.py3-none-any.whl#md5=71cf96f790b1e729c8c1a95304971341)  and do `wheel install Django-1.11.4-py2.py3-none-any.whl` .

 ### MySQL
+Django uses a SQL as its backend to store data.
+Django_CATH has been developed with MySQL but it is possible to switch to PostgreSQL or SQLite since [Django](https://docs.djangoproject.com/en/1.11/ref/settings/#databases) offers native support to these databases.

+#### INSTALLING MySQL

 Install a local MySQL via
 ```sh
 sudo apt-get install mysql-client